 Most dogs will require a brush, in particular if they’ll be spending time walking in grassy fields or swimming.
 Schnitzel is lucky that he has short fur and doesn’t require brushing.

-However, he still sometimes needs a bath (usually after rolling in something smelly!), and we decanted some of his usual puppy shampoo into a small travel toiletry bottle.
-We always keep it in a zip-lock bag, in case of spills.
+However, he still sometimes needs a bath (usually after rolling in something smelly!)
+For travelling, we decanted some of his usual puppy shampoo into a small travel toiletry bottle, plus keep it in a zip-lock bag, in case of spills.

-We also packed Schnitzel’s nail clippers.
-No matter how often he walk him on concrete and hard surfaces, his nails always grow long, and need a regular trim.
+Also consider packing your dog’s nail clippers, if you will be gone for awhile.
+With Schnitzel, no matter how often he is walked on concrete and hard surfaces, his nails always grow long, and need a regular trim.
 (His least favourite activity!)

 Dog Passport & Paperwork